The Bloody Benders, The 19th-Century Kansas Family Who Murdered At Least 11 Travelers At Their Inn

 Bloody Benders

-Public DomainPortraits of the Bender family members.
+Public DomainPortraits of the Bender family members, John, Elvira, John Jr., and Kate Bender.

 The Bender Family’s Odd Habits Hint At Something Darker

-Katie Bender Advertisement
+Kate Bender Advertisement

 There were some early indications that the Benders were a little strange.
-The community they settled in was founded by a group of spiritualists, who believed in some rather unorthodox things.
+The community they settled in was founded by a group of spiritualists who believed in some rather unorthodox things.
 For instance, spiritualism taught that the spirits of the dead continue to live on after death — and spiritualists often practiced séances to contact these ghosts.

-Kate Bender, who was probably John’s daughter (whether or not the Benders were actually blood relatives is disputed), quickly gained a reputation as a psychic and healer who could talk to the dead.
+Kate Bender, who was probably John Bender’s daughter (whether or not the Benders were actually blood relatives is disputed), quickly gained a reputation as a psychic and healer who could talk to the dead.
 Even in a community of spiritualists, her sermons on the value of free love were considered a little odd.
 John, meanwhile, had a tendency to laugh aimlessly, which led many to think he might be mentally ill.

-The Bloody Benders’ Murderous Plot
+Inside The Bloody Benders’ Murderous Plot

 The Benders’ modus operandi was particularly gruesome.
 They would invite travelers to dine with them, seating guests at a “place of honor” — directly over a trap door.